Alexia Putellas: 2020–21

 Later in the month of May, she competed in the final stages of the 2020–21 Copa de la Reina.
-Putellas was sidelined for the two league matches between the Champions League Final and the semifinal of the Copa de la Reina due to her previous injury, but started the semifinal against Madrid CFF where she scored two goals in a 4–0 win.
+Putellas was sidelined for the two league matches between the Champions League Final and the semi-final of the Copa de la Reina due to her previous injury, but started the semi-final against Madrid CFF where she scored two goals in a 4–0 win.
 Her two goals made her the first player in Barcelona's history to exceed 10 goals in the Copa de la Reina.
 In the final, played on 30 May 2021, Putellas scored two goals against Levante – a header from a Lieke Martens corner service and another coming from a shot from open play into the far right corner.
 The match ended with a 4–2 victory to Barcelona as they completed the continental treble, a first for a Spanish women's club team.
-Putellas also won MVP of the Copa de la Reina Final for the third time in her career, and scored the most goals in the tournament with five.
+Putellas also won MVP of the Copa de la Reina final for the third time in her career, and scored the most goals in the tournament with five.
 The cup was her sixth Copa de la Reina with Barcelona and her seventh overall.
 Putellas ended her season as the highest-scoring midfielder in Europe with 26 goals in all competitions.